Skip to content

 What are Instagram metrics?

-Instagram metrics are data points that give you insight into your Instagram account’s performance.
+Instagram metrics are data points that show how your Instagram account is performing.
 They provide information about your followers, your posts, and the impact of your Instagram marketing efforts.

 Some metrics are specific to individual posts (such as comments and likes), while others track overall account performance (like follower count and engagement rate).